tsully/tsully.github.io/README.md

 ## Publications

+- [Engineering Compassion](https://buddhismai.substack.com/p/engineering-compassion): How a cybernetic lens on compassion could be a more robust approach to AI alignment
 - [Relational AI: Designing Agents for Human Systems](https://tysullberg.substack.com/p/relational-ai-designing-agents-for): A framework for designing AI agents that navigate the messy reality of human meaning, trust, and attention.
 - [Collective Attention as a Service: A Postmortem of Ize 👀](https://tysullberg.substack.com/p/collective-attention-as-a-service): Exploring what motivated Ize's design, why it didn't work, and what the next generation of coordination tools can learn from the Ize experiment.
 - [Metagov: "Beyond DAOs: Design Decisions for Internet Organizations"](https://medium.com/metagov/beyond-daos-design-decisions-for-internet-organizations-5e5b21779104): Deep dive into designing how membership, power, and value flow through internet organizations.